edenzil123/2022-2023/karpenter/README.md

 **karpenter spot interruption queue - deployed with ack controllers**

+use case: you want karpenter to watch for spot interruptions and get a notice 2 minutes before the spot is lost.
-use case: If enabled, Karpenter will watch for upcoming involuntary interruption events that could affect your nodes (health events, spot interruption, etc.) and will cordon, drain, and terminate the node(s) ahead of the event to reduce workload disruption.
+If enabled, Karpenter will watch for upcoming involuntary interruption events that could affect your nodes (health events, spot interruption, etc.) and will cordon, drain, and terminate the node(s) ahead of the event to reduce workload disruption.
 For Spot interruptions, the provisioner will start a new machine as soon as it sees the Spot interruption warning.
 Spot interruptions have a 2 minute notice before Amazon EC2 reclaims the instance.

 to "catch" the spot interruptions all that karpenter need is the sqs queue *name*, all the rest you need to deploy by yourself.